 Across the globe, good corporate citizenship is a core value of The Boeing Company and integral to the way its business is conducted.
 Giving back to the communities in which we live and work is essential, and in Australia, this is no exception.
-Boeing Australia and its subsidiaries provide grants to civic, environment, health and education organizations including:
+Boeing in Australia provides grants to civic, environment, health and education organizations including:

-- The Australian War Memorial (AWM): An iconic Australian institution widely regarded as being the custodian of its nation’s soul, Boeing has funded the AWM’s Afghanistan Exhibition.
-Using the voices, works, images, relics and artifacts of the Afghanistan campaign the exhibition tells visitors the stories of the nation’s involvement in its longest conflict.
-Our latest program support their new exhibition: Centenary of Anzac – Stories from the Western Front Exhibition; a representation of the ANZAC’s involvement in the First World War, and a Virtual Reality project which allows the Australian War Memorial to use modern-day innovative and immersive technologies to educate visitors about past historical stories.
+- The Australian War Memorial (AWM) is an iconic Australian institution widely regarded as being the custodian of its nation’s soul.
+Most recently, Boeing has funded the AWM’s Centenary of Anzac – Stories from the Western Front Exhibition, a representation of the ANZAC’s involvement in the First World War, and a Virtual Reality project which allows the Australian War Memorial to use modern-day innovative and immersive technologies to educate visitors about past historical stories.

-- Legacy is proudly supported by Boeing Defence Australia is proud to support Legacy, which provides services to Australian families suffering financially and socially after the incapacitation or death of a spouse or parent, during or after their defence force service.
+- Legacy is proudly supported by Boeing Defence Australia.
+Legacy provides services to Australian families suffering financially and socially after the incapacitation or death of a spouse or parent, during or after their Defence service.

-- Mission Australia: Boeing Defence Australia is proud to support Mission Australia, which provides services to reduce homelessness and strengthen communities across Australia, by helping people secure jobs, receive an education, find housing and develop important life skills.
+- Mission Australia provides services to reduce homelessness and strengthen communities across Australia, by helping people secure jobs, receive an education, find housing and develop important life skills.

-- Beyond Blue: Both Boeing Defence Australia and Boeing Aerostructures Australia support Beyond Blue, whose objective is an Australian community that understands depression and anxiety, empowering all Australians, at any life-stage, to seek help.
+- Beyond Blue is supported by both Boeing Defence Australia and Boeing Aerostructures Australia.
+Beyond Blue’s objective is an Australian community that understands depression and anxiety, empowering all Australians, at any life-stage, to seek help.

-Boeing Australia employees also support some charities throughout the year during fundraising or awareness drives as well as during the company’s annual Boeing Global Month of Service, when employees volunteer to work in areas of need in their local communities.
-Further, Boeing employees can make contributions to charities through Boeing’s Employee Community Fund.
+Boeing Australia employees also support charities throughout the year during fundraising or awareness drives.
+Further, Boeing employees can make contributions to charities through Boeing’s workplace giving program.

-Being part of a community also means being there when times get tough, and Boeing has played a part in making financial donations to communities at times of great need.
-Both Australia and New Zealand have been afflicted by severe natural disasters in the recent past, including tragic bushfires in Victoria, widespread flooding and cyclones in Queensland, and the devastating Christchurch earthquakes.
-Boeing employees worldwide were quick to respond with donations which were combined with a donation from The Boeing Company.
+Being part of a community also means being there when times get tough, and Boeing has played a part in making financial donations to communities at times of great need in Australia.

-At Boeing Australia, whether it’s with civic organisations or during times of emergency, our 3000 employees are here to help.
+At Boeing Australia, whether it’s with civic organisations or during times of emergency, our 3000-plus employees are here to help.